-Students can take the full HESI A2 entrance exam with a maximum of four total attempts.
-Attempts taken less than 45 days apart will be nullified.
-Students must take all three required portions in the same sitting in order for the test to meet standards.
-CONHCP will use the attempt with the highest overall score, providing all subtest scores meet the requirements below.
-HESI A2 Entrance Exam scores will only be considered if completed within two years of secondary application deadline for the semester in which the student is applying.
+- Students must meet minimum prerequisite and programmatic GPA requirements (see table below). - Students must take the full HESI A2 entrance exam and will have a maximum of four total attempts.
+Students must wait a minimum of 45 days between each attempt.
+Attempts taken less than 45 days apart will be nullified but will still count as one of the student's four maximum attempts.
+Students must take all required portions in the same exam attempt in order for the test to meet standards, and students cannot use/combine the highest subtest socres from different exam attempts.
+CONHCP will use the attempt with the highest overall score, providing all subtest scores meet the minimum requirements (see table below).
+HESI A2 scores will only be considered if the exam date was within two years of secondary application deadline for the semester in which the student is applying.